-The system can be programmed from any IP or digital two line display keyset without interrupting system operation.
+The system can be programmed from any LCD set whether IP or Digital without interrupting system operations.
 There are three levels of programming: technician, customer, and station.
 The technician level has access to all programs and can allow the customer access to system programs as needed.
-Technician and customer access levels are controlled by a different security pass codes and access procedure.
+Technician and customer access levels are controlled by a different security passcode and access procedures.

-The OfficeServ 7200-S provides a proprietary Web based program called Web Management for programming embedded voicemail/AA.
-It allows programming from any where in the world provided there is a LAN/WAN connection to the MP20S.
-The Web Management program is embedded in the system and uses Internet Explorer V7.0 as its interface.
-This permits a technician to program the voicemail/AA using a personal computer.
-Use Web Management on-site to modify the customer database (VM/AA only) or to download (save) the entire customer database (VM/AA only).
-Through the use of LAN or WAN connection, an PC can access the OfficeServ 7200-S system remotely (off-site) to make database changes or perform uploads or downloads of the customer database as if the technician were on-site.
+The OfficeServ 7200 provides two methods to program the system from a personal computer.
+Access the system's embedded Device Manager programming interface using Internet Explorer 6.0 or higher for convenient web based access.
+Another method is to use the stand alone proprietary version of Device Manager running on any PC that meets the minimum requirements.
+Both methods allow programming from anywhere in the world provided there is a LAN/WAN or modem connection.
+Device Manager permits a technician to access the system using a personal computer.
+DM can be used on-site to modify the customer database or to download (save) the entire customer database to a file.
+This file can then be saved as a backup and be uploaded when required to restore the database.
+Through the use of LAN connection, DM can access the OfficeServ system remotely (off-site) to make database changes or perform uploads or downloads of the customer database as if the technician were on-site.

-1.5 MIGRATION TO OFFICESERV 7200/7400
+1.5 MIGRATION TO OFFICESERV 7400

-For businesses using the OfficeServ 7200-S, Samsung provides a convenient, easy and affordable migration path to the larger OfficeServ 7200 or OfficeServ 7400 systems.
-All keysets can be used on the larger OfficeServ 7000 systems.
+When communication requirements exceed the maximum capacity of the OfficeServ 7200, Samsung provides a convenient, easy, and affordable migration path to the larger OfficeServ 7400.
+Simply install a 7400 as the main cabinet.
+Replace the MP20 card with an LCP card and your existing 7200 cabinets and interface cards become part of a much larger OfficeServ 7400 system.
 Features and operation are the same so there is no need to retrain users.
-See the OfficeServ 7200 or OfficeServ 7400 General Description for more details.
+See the OfficeServ 7400 General Description for details.
+See figure 1-7, 1-8, and 1-9 for possible hardware combinations.